 - Volunteer – Our information sessions will help you work with people who are living with dementia.
 We will find the right role for you to help create a Dementia Friendly Pierce County.

 - Recommend – Share information about our Dementia Services with others.

 To learn more about becoming a dementia friend, please call 253-272-8433 or email us at firstname.lastname@example.org

 Opening Minds Through Art (OMA)

-We pair people with dementia with trained volunteers to create works of art in this six week program.
+We pair people with dementia and other cognitive challenges with trained volunteers to create works of art in this six week program.
+An art show with all participants is held on the last day of each session.
 OMA gives people living with dementia the opportunity to freely express themselves artistically and:

 - Helps people with dementia live more fully